 This is one extra step in the process, but it is to ensure that the consumer is protected from unscrupulous contractors and illegitimate practices.

 HNST Mold Inspections had been providing Independent Mold Inspections since 2010 prior to the New York State Mold Law (2015).
 The new law compounded our business model which is and always was to provide independent assessments, advice & guidance to our clients.

 What is a Mold Inspection?

 If you suspect that you may have potential mold contamination within your home or workplace the first step is to contract an Independent mold inspection firm to determine if a mold problem may exist or not.
-Many mold removal companies are now requiring that an inspection be conducted and a mold removal protocol be provided prior to them supplying an estimate.
+Many mold removal companies in New Jersey, Connecticut & Pennsylvania are now requiring that an inspection be conducted and a mold removal protocol be provided prior to them supplying an estimate.

 Post Remediation Verification Inspection

 Following any mold remediation project, it is highly recommended that a clearance inspection be conducted to ensure that the remediation was performed adequately.
 The areas will be visually inspected including the collection of air, surface, or dust samples inside and outside of the remediated areas.
 The remediated areas should be free of visible mold, dust, and debris and should pass and air quality sample.
 New York State Mold Law Requires that a post-remediation inspection be conducted, however, this is the client’s choice and not mandated under the law that the “client” must do so.